micmejia/bible-dump/AMPC/Joshua/Josh 6.md

-On the seventh day they rose early at daybreak and marched around the city as usual, only on that day they compassed the city [^a]seven times.
+On the seventh day they rose early at daybreak and marched around the city as usual, only on that day they compassed the city seven times.